Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/11 - 2 & 3 Tier Architecture/README.md

 **Skill Description**
 ----------
-The Fellow understands the basics of 2 and 3 tier architecture and the separation of the presentation layer from the application logic from the data layer.
+The Fellow understands the basics of 2 and 3 tier architecture, including the different architectural layers, their functions, and mechanisms.

 **Output**
 ----------